maple-labs/maple-docs/cash-management-pool/lending.md

 **Is the APY fixed or variable?**

-The APY is variable and based on the current 1-month U.S. Treasury bill rate, less Maple Protocol Fees and Borrower Fees.
-To capture the 1-month U.S. Treasury bill rate, the Cash Management Pool benchmarks to the current ‘coupon equivalent’ rate for a 4-week U.S. Treasury bill as reported by the [U.S. Department of Treasury](https://home.treasury.gov/resource-center/data-chart-center/interest-rates/TextView?type=daily_treasury_bill_rates&field_tdr_date_value_month=202307).
+The APY is variable and based on the current Secured Overnight Financing Rate (SOFR), less Maple Protocol Fees and Borrower Fees.
+To capture the Secured Overnight Financing Rate (SOFR), the Cash Management Pool benchmarks to the current ‘coupon equivalent’ rate for a 4-week U.S. Treasury bill as reported by the [U.S. Department of Treasury](https://home.treasury.gov/resource-center/data-chart-center/interest-rates/TextView?type=daily_treasury_bill_rates&field_tdr_date_value_month=202307).

 **Are the fees fixed or variable?**
 Fees are fixed  at 50bps annualized for USDC Lenders and 100bps annualized for USDT Lenders.
 Higher fees are charged to USDT Lenders to cover incremental mint and redeem costs for USDT.
 There are no upfront subscription fees, redemption fees, or any other additional "hidden fees" charged by the Pool.
 The Borrower bears its own expenses, including organizational expenses, custodial expenses, brokerage commissions, and any administrative, legal, accounting, tax, and auditing fees.